benlau/sparkqml/README.md

 1) Build this project by open app/sparkqml/sparkqml.pro .
 Copy the executable to somewhere as you like

-2) In menu, "press Tools" -> "External" -> "Configure"
+2) In menu, press "Tools" -> "External" -> "Configure"

-3) Then press “Add” -> “Add Tool”.
+3) Then press "Add" -> “Add Tool”.
 Drag the newly created tool under “Qt Quick” category

 You may rename it to “SparkQML Viewer"